JacyCui/sicp-hw06/SICP Scheme Spection.md

 The version of Scheme used in this course is not perfectly true to any official specification of the language, though it is perhaps closest to [R5RS](http://www.schemers.org/Documents/Standards/R5RS/), with some features and terminology from other versions, both older and newer.
 We deviate from the official specifications for several reasons, including ease of implementation (both for the staff in reference implementations and for students in completing the Scheme project) and ease of instruction.

-This document and the linked built-in procedure reference are very long and are an attempt to formalize the variant of Scheme used in 61A.
+This document and the linked built-in procedure reference are very long and are an attempt to formalize the variant of Scheme used in SICP.
 Lectures, labs, and discussion are probably better resources for first learning the language.
 However, the Overview and Terminology section may be useful if you wish to read a more formal description of the language.

 You should not find it necessary to read the full references of special forms and built-in procedures, but specific sections may be helpful to reference when working on Scheme assignments and the project (the relevant sections will typically be linked in the assignment itself).

-There are, in effect, two different reference implementations of 61A Scheme: the Python-based staff interpreter, provided in Scheme labs and homeworks, and the Dart-based web interpreter ([interpreter](https://scheme.cs61a.org/), [source code](https://github.com/Cal-CS-61A-Staff/dart_scheme)).
+There are, in effect, two different reference implementations of SICP Scheme: the Python-based staff interpreter, provided in Scheme labs and homeworks, and the Dart-based web interpreter ([interpreter](https://scheme.cs61a.org/), [source code](https://github.com/Cal-CS-61A-Staff/dart_scheme)).
 A completed and correct implementation of the Scheme project, including all extra credit problems, should match the functionality of the staff interpreter, excluding error tracing.

 This document primarily focuses on the Python-based interpreter.
 The web interpreter should largely match its behavior, but due to the different host language and restraints of the web platform, some inconstencies may exist, for which you can [file issues](https://github.com/Cal-CS-61A-Staff/dart_scheme/issues).
 Additionally, the web interpreter contains several extra features, such as a diagrammer and JS interopability that are not documented here.